 Hooray!
 We have a different error!
 Yes, different error messages are a cause for celebration.
-The new error says “function connect is private”, so let’s edit src/client.rs to make client::connect public too:
+The new error shows function `connect` is private, so let’s edit src/client.rs to make client::connect public too:

 Filename: src/client.rs